0xInfection/Awesome-WAF/README.md

 - Using a cipher to initialise a connection to server which is not supported by the WAF can do our workload.

 #### Technique:
-- Dig out the supported ciphers supported by the firewall (usually the vendor documentation discusses this).
+- Dig out the ciphers supported by the firewall (usually the WAF vendor documentation discusses this).
-- Find out the ciphers supported by the server (tools like [SSLScan](https://github.com/rbsec/sslscan) helps here).
+- Find out the ciphers supported by the server (tools like [SSLScan](https://github.com/rbsec/sslscan) helps).
 - If a specific cipher not supported by WAF but by the server, is found, voila!
 - Initiating a new connection to the server with that specific cipher should smuggle our payload in.